 Both AAEO and Title IX departments are responsible for ensuring OHSU’s compliance with federal and state laws regarding discrimination and harassment, affirmative action and equal employment opportunity.
 They have official reporting requirements, but you can also call them, anonymously, for help in clarifying your options while you are deciding what you should do.
 Additionally, the Confidential Advocacy Program, while supported by Title IX, is a separate program that does not share any confidential information with Title IX or AAEO.

-The Ombudsman is (normally) available as a resource for any OHSU student, employee, volunteer, patient or visitor to informally discuss concerns of any nature.
+The Ombuds is available as a resource for any OHSU student, employee, volunteer, patient or visitor to informally discuss concerns of any nature.
 For example, if you believe you may be experiencing discrimination and you want to talk it over informally before reporting.
-Currently there is no Ombudman—the position is expected to be filled soon.
+Nic Lendino is OHSU’s Ombuds and can be reached by email at email@example.com.

 Center for Diversity and Inclusion